8 Hacker Protection Tips To Keep Your Online Accounts Safe

 A password manager provides hacker protection by encrypting passwords and account information, storing your logins in a secure vault, and keeping track of your weak, reused, and compromised passwords.
 Password generation features and autofill add convenience by eliminating the need to create and remember strong passwords for each new account.
 The best password managers also include 2-factor authentication (2FA), which requires a second identifier during login for an added layer of security.

 How Dashlane keeps your online accounts secure

 Dashlane helps you keep your passwords and other data safe from hackers.
 Standard features include 2FA, a detailed Password Health score, AES 256-bit encryption, and a secure password-sharing portal.
 Our Dark Web Monitoring continually scans the hidden recesses of the internet to ensure your logins and personal information remain uncompromised, while our patented zero-knowledge architecture ensures that no one (including Dashlane) can access your data.
-If Dashlane were ever hacked, which has never happened, the hackers would be unable to access your information without your Master Password.
+If Dashlane were ever hacked, the hackers would be unable to access your information without your Master Password.